karellopez/docker_workshop_template/workshop/introduction.md

-# Introduction to MEG quality control
+# Introduction to MEG qc

-## MEG data quality control:
+## MEG data quality control
 Magnetoencephalography (MEG) data are susceptible to  noise and artifacts, which can severely corrupt the data quality.
 These artifacts may arise from:
 - Environmental noise sources (e.g. powerline noise)
 - Internal noise sources (e.g. eye movements of the subject)